 • Finish: Brushed or matte finishes show fewer fingerprints than polished

-• Style: Simple, streamlined designs rather than ornate or bulky options
+• Style: Simple, clean designs rather than ornate or bulky options

 Appliances & Fixtures Sized for Small Spaces